pantolin/tIGArx/Improvements.md

   Right now the performance is not quite at a point where I am happy with it
-- Prevent OMP from going into multithreading mode: the solver and matrix assembly just become slower in many 3D cases because they decide to kick in, even though they are ill-suited to the tast.
+- Prevent OMP from going into multithreading mode: the solver and matrix assembly just become slower in many 3D cases because they decide to kick in, even though they are ill-suited to the task.
 Simply exporting `OMP_NUM_THREADS=1` does the job but a more permanent solution is welcome
 - **Fix the implementation of B-spline to accommodate periodic boundary conditions**: Right now the B-splines just work for open-knot intervals